codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 The Rollback simply informs the cluster to use a different git hash for the sync process.
 It doesn't affect your Git repository and ArgoCD will now show your application as out-of-sync (because the last Git commit no longer matches the status of the cluster).

 This rollback behavior is best used as an emergency measure after a failed deployment where you want to bring the cluster back to a previous state in a temporary manner.
-If you wish to keep the current rollback statue as a permanent status it is best to use the standard `git reset/revert` commands and change the GitOps repository to its desired state.
+If you wish to keep the current rollback status as a permanent status it is best to use the standard `git reset/revert` commands and change the GitOps repository to its desired state.

 ## Gitops ABAC Support For Rollback Action